transitiverobotics/transitive-utils/ros/docs/ros.md

 ### getServiceType

 Get type of a given service.
+Note that in ROS 1 this requires connecting to the service provider directly, and we don't want to poll all of them.
+So only use this on-demand.

 ##### Parameters